Innovators Under 35 (IU35) General Information

 Can I nominate candidates jointly—for example, a group of three co founders?

 Please submit a separate nomination for each individual.

 How will MIT Technology Review contact finalists for additional information?

-If you are selected as a finalist, you will be contacted by e-mail in early September.
+If you are selected as a finalist, you will be contacted by e-mail.
 You will then have two weeks to submit all required materials and to ensure that reference letters have been submitted.

 What information is required from finalists?

 What information should I include in my personal statement?